Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: Background

 \subsection{QUIC in Hypergiant Deployment}

-\paragraph{Common load balancer deployments} To steer client requests to a point of presence (PoP) that is close to the client based on the requested service (\eg \textit{facebook.com}, \textit{whatsapp.com}), many hypergiants use the DNS (see \autoref{fig:overview_facebook_cluster}) or anycast~\cite{kkhca-actws-21, sbajr-muama-20}.
-Related virtual IP~addresses~(VIP) often belong to a mid-size network (\eg \texttt{/24}) that represents the frontend cluster.
-The network belongs either to the hypergiant AS (\emph{on-net deployment}) or to a third party provider (\emph{off-net deployment})~\cite{gcmnk-sylho-21}.
-Similar to NATs and CGNATs~\cite{rwvab-mpacg-16}, a VIP in a load balancer neither maps to a physical interface nor a single host, instead multiple server instances will respond to it.
+\paragraph{Common load balancer deployments} To steer client requests to a close point of presence (PoP), many hypergiants use the DNS (see \autoref{fig:overview_facebook_cluster}) or anycast~\cite{kkhca-aicto-21, sbajr-muatm-20}.
+Related virtual IP~addresses~(VIP) are assigned to multiple logical instances, similiar to Network Address Translation (NAT) and Carrier Grade NAT~\cite{rwvab-maocn-16}.
+Often VIPs belonging to a mid-size network~(\eg~/24) form a frontend cluster.
+The network belongs either to the hypergiant autonomous system (\emph{on-net deployment}) or to a third party provider (\emph{off-net deployment})~\cite{gcmnk-syilo-21,hsvg-flihi-24}.

 When a client initiates an application handshake with a VIP, the handshake message is forwarded to a layer 4 load balancer (L4LB) based on equal-cost multipath.
-This L4LB checks whether the destination IP address of the packet is configured as a VIP.
-On success, the L4LB applies consistent hashing of the 5-tuple (\ie source and destination addresses and ports as well as transport protocol type) to tunnel the packet to a layer 7 load balancer (L7LB) via IP encapsulation.
-The L7LB completes the handshake with the client and serves the application layer request.
-The number of VIPs is a bad indicator for the size of off-net deployments~\cite{fbgkm-tudiw-21}, thus we focus on enumerating L7LBs behind VIPs.
+The L4LB applies consistent hashing of the 5-tuple (\ie source and destination addresses and ports as well as transport protocol type) to tunnel the packet to a layer 7 load balancer (L7LB) via IP encapsulation.
+The L7LB completes the handshake with the client and forwards the application layer request.
+The number of VIPs is a poor indicator for the size of deployments~\cite{fbgkm-ttudi-21}, thus we focus on enumerating L7LBs behind VIPs.

 \paragraph{QUIC-aware load balancing} QUIC challenges common load balancing deployments for two reasons.
-First, QUIC allows for client migration but many load balancers rely on the common 5-tuple.
-Any client that changes the source IP~address while maintaining a connection state invalidates this 5-tuple, leading to a different mapping of client to L7LB.
-This is why QUIC-aware load balancers~\cite{ietf-quic-load-balancers-12} have to forward traffic based on QUIC connection~IDs.
+First, QUIC allows for client migration, but many load balancers rely on the 5-tuple \cite{eycsk-mfars-16,s-halbw-20}.
+Any client that changes the source IP~address while maintaining the connection invalidates this 5-tuple, leading to a different mapping of clients to L7LB.
+Instead, stateless QUIC-aware load balancers~\cite{draft-ietf-quic-load-balancers} forward traffic based on information encoded in connection~IDs.

 Second, QUIC consumes and retires connection IDs (\eg during client migration).
-Since new connection IDs are negotiated in encrypted packets, they must be generated at the L7LB, the service endpoint.
-The transition from an old to a new connection ID is hidden even from a QUIC-aware L4LB.
-This obfuscation prevents a L4LB from relaying packets~consistently.
+Since new connection IDs are negotiated in encrypted packets, they must be generated by the termination point of the connection (\ie the L7LB).
+Consequently, the transition from an old to a new connection ID is hidden from a QUIC-aware L4LB, preventing it from relaying packets~consistently.